I love my Jungle Garden

 What Are the Best Temperatures for a Greenhouse?

-If you’re thinking of starting a greenhouse, you might wonder what the best temperatures are for growing plants.
-The truth is, there is no one-size-fits-all answer to this question.
-Each plant has different temperature requirements, and the ideal range will also vary depending on the time of year.
+If you’re contemplating setting up a greenhouse, you may be curious about the optimal temperatures for plant growth.
+The reality is, there is no universal answer to this query.
+Every plant species has its unique temperature needs, and the perfect temperature range can also shift with the seasons.

 However, some general guidelines can help create a comfortable environment for your plants.
 In the summertime, the average greenhouse temperature should be around 80 degrees Fahrenheit.
 It should be about 10 degrees warmer than the outside temperature in the winter.
 Of course, these are just averages – your plants may need more or less heat depending on their individual needs.